-Introduction
+Section 1: Introduction

-The 2011 Washington NPDES wastewater discharge permits for facilities discharging into the Spokane River include the requirement for creation of a Regional Toxics Task Force (Task Force).
+The Washington Department of Ecology and the Environmental Protection Agency NPDES wastewater discharge permits for facilities discharging into the Spokane River include the requirement for creation and participation of a Regional Toxics Task Force (Task Force).
 These permits state that the Task Force membership should include the NPDES permittees in the Spokane River Basin, conservation and environmental interests, the Spokane Tribe of Indians, Spokane Regional Health District, Ecology, and other appropriate interests.
-It is anticipated that similar permit requirements will be in the permits issued to the NPDES permittees with facilities discharging to the Spokane River in Idaho by the Environmental Protection Agency.
-This MOA can be amended to accommodate addition of the Idaho NPDES permittees discharging to the Spokane River at that time.
+The NPDES permits for facilities discharging to the Spokane River in Idaho issued by the Environmental Protection Agency require those permittees to participate in the SRRTTF under the terms and conditions in this MOA.
+This MOA has been amended to accommodate addition of the Idaho NPDES permittees discharging to the Spokane River.
 The following document provides an organizational structure, identification of the roles and responsibilities of the membership, and governance structure for formation of the Task Force.
 The goal of the Task Force will be to develop a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.

-For purposes of this , all references to “toxics” shall mean PCBs and Dioxins that were included on the Washington 2008, Category 5, 303(d) list.
+For Idaho Discharger members and for purposes of this MOA, all references to “toxics” shall mean _____________that were included on the __________________________list.
+Idaho NPDES Permits require Permitees to participate in the Task Force under the terms and conditions of the January 23, 2012 Memorandum of Agreement Regarding the Spokane River Regional Toxics Task Force and Operational Concepts incorporated therein.

-To accomplish that goal it is anticipated that the Task Force functions will include:
+For Washington Discharger members and for purposes of this MOA, all references to “toxics” shall mean PCBs and Dioxins that were included on the Washington 2008, Category 5, 303(d) list.
+Washington NPDES Permits require participation in the functions of the Task Force, with a goal of developing a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.
+The individual permits identify the following function as being anticipated to accomplish the goal as stated in the Permits:

 Identify data gaps and collect necessary data on PCBs and other toxics on the Washington 2008, Category 5, § 303(d) listing for the Spokane River.

-Further analyze the existing and future data to better characterize the amounts, sources, and locations of PCBs and other toxics as defined above entering the Spokane River.
+Further analyze the existing and future data to better characterize the amounts, sources, and locations of toxics as defined above entering the Spokane River.

 Prepare recommendations for controlling and reducing the sources of listed toxics in the Spokane River.

-Review proposed Toxic Management Plans, Source Management Plans, and BMPs.
+Review proposed Toxic Management Plans, Source Management Plans, and Best Management Practices.

 Monitor and assess the effectiveness of toxic reduction measures.